OlaIsrael/Trello_automation/README.md

 npx cypress open :  This opens cypress in UI mode you probably want to try this our as a beginner

-npx cypress run { to the cypress
+npx cypress run { to the cypress vir terminal without GUI and

 # Trello_automation